 Disaster.
-The five subtypes of Disaster are 'Lava,' 'Tidal Wave,' 'Earthquake,' 'Landslide' and 'Sink Land.'
-For all events except for 'Sink Land,' make sure that you've painted the disasters onto the city's landscape and set Disaster points.
+The four subtypes of Disaster are 'Lava,' 'Tidal Wave,' 'Earthquake' and 'Landslide.'
+Before you set up this event, make sure that you've painted the disasters onto the city's landscape and set Disaster points.

 Choose the type of disaster you want by clicking on the 'Subtype' button and choosing from the list.
 Then, click the 'Markers' button to determine where the disaster starts.
 Make sure that the Disaster points you choose correspond to the Disaster points that you set on the city's landscape, i.e. that the point you enter for a lava event is the lava Disaster point.
 Then, set the timing of the event.